Admission Arrangements 2023/24

-It is for you to decide how to support your case and what documents to provide, but these must be submitted, together with the completed medical form and supporting statement by the GP/consultant, by the closing date of 15 January 2017.
-The admissions team is not responsible for chasing you to submit medical evidence or for contacting professionals for information about your case.
+It is for you to decide how to support your case and what documents to provide, but these must be submitted, together with the completed medical form and supporting statement by the GP/consultant, by the closing date of 15 January 2023.
+The school is not responsible for chasing you to submit medical evidence or for contacting professionals for information about your case.
 Any decision will be based on documents you submit by the closing date.

-The local authority, using guidance received from Croydon’s admissions panel (this is comprised of professionals from health and education), will decide whether an application for our school is to be prioritised on medical grounds, in light of the medical evidence submitted by the parent for their child to attend our school.
-Claims for priority of admission on medical grounds will not be considered if submitted after a decision on the original application has been made will only be considered if the documents submitted were not readily available at the time of application or if they relate to a new medical condition.
+The school will decide whether an application for our school is to be prioritised on medical grounds, in light of the medical evidence submitted by the parent for their child to attend our school.
+Claims for priority of admission on medical grounds submitted after a decision on the original application has been made will only be considered if the documents submitted were not readily available at the time of application or if they relate to a new medical condition.
 Any submission made after the initial application must be supported by details of how the circumstances have changed since the original application and by further professional evidence.

-Note 5 – ‘Home’ is defined as the address where the child normally resides as their only or principal residence.
+‘Home’ is defined as the address where the child normally resides Monday to Friday as their only or principal residence.

 Addresses involving child-minding (professional or relatives) are excluded.
 There have been occasions when parents/carers have tried to use false addresses to obtain a place at a school.
-To prevent this happening, Croydon Council undertakes checks using an address verification tool called DataTank.
+To prevent this happening, Croydon Council undertakes checks using an address verification tool called Datatank.
 If after these checks have taken place, we cannot be satisfied that the address is the parent and child’s normal place of residence, the parent/carer will be asked to provide further proof of their home address.
-In this instance two forms of address verification will be required; solicitors letter confirming completion of contract or a tenancy agreement along with a recent utility bill in the applicant’s name.
+In this instance two forms of address verification will be required: a solicitor’s letter confirming completion of contract or a tenancy agreement along with a recent utility bill in the applicant’s name.

 If parents/carers have more than one property they may be required to provide proof of the normal place of residence for the child.